 Before that time Taoism was not yet an organized religion, and this Teacher-Student model of learning was the norm.
-Students generally studied intensely with one teacher for many years, then they would depart to practice on their own, and come back to the teacher regularly for guidance and supervision.
+Students generally studied intensely with one teacher for many years, then they would depart to practice on their own, and come back to the teacher regularly for review, guidance, and further teaching.
 This Teacher-Student tradition has continued alongside the clerical and monastic traditions and exists as an important pathway within Taoism to this day.

 Through our website, free resources, Celestial Immortal Membership, and courses, you can learn in a way inspired by this Teacher-Student Model—personal, less formal, and flexible—from Stuart Alve Olson and the other instructors of the Sanctuary of Tao, all of whom have been studying, practicing, and teaching with Stuart for many years.

 Here is what one cultivator and student of the Sanctuary of Tao, William McCracken, had to say about our head teacher, Stuart.
 This is an excellent description of the role of a teacher in the Teacher-Student model.

 “He makes sense of these sometimes esoteric-sounding ideas and speaks about them as if he’s an old friend sitting next to you with a good cup of tea and having a fun and interesting dialogue.
 Stuart is the kind of teacher that is more of a friend or elder brother walking the path with you.